How to Login after Disabling All Users in Windows?

 Step 2: Open Command Prompt and Go to Windows Installation Drive

 After loading Windows installation files, Windows setup will start.
-You will see following screen if you are using Windows 10, 8 or 7.
+You will see the following screen if you are using Windows 10, 8, or 7.

-INFO: You can also use this Shift + F10 trick to create Local account in Windows 11 Home?
+INFO: You can also use this Shift + F10 trick to create a Local account in Windows 11 Home.

-Command prompt has loaded from a temporary partition ‘X‘.
+The command prompt has loaded from a temporary partition ‘X‘.
 We need to find the partition (disk drive) on which Windows is already installed.
-You can change drive in command prompt and check the content of selected drive using dir

 command.
-After finding Windows drive, we will try to re-enable existing users so that we can login into Windows (after disabling all users).
+After finding the Windows drive, we will try to re-enable existing users so that we can log in to Windows (after disabling all users).

 Step 3: Make Necessary Changes and Exit Windows Setup

-Finally you have found Windows drive.
+Finally, you have found the Windows drive.
 It’s drive D in our case.
-Now let’s make some changes in Windows > System32 directory and we are good to go.
+Now let’s make some changes in the Windows > System32 directory and we are good to go.

-We are going to make a copy of cmd.exe file and rename it to some other utility that we can launch from Windows login screen.
-If you remember, you can see an Ease of Access button on login screen of Windows 7, 8 or Windows 10.
+We are going to make a copy of the cmd.exe file and rename it to some other utility that we can launch from the Windows login screen.
+If you remember, you can see an Ease of Access button on the login screen of Windows 7, 8, or Windows 10.
 Ease of Access utility is launched via utilman.exe

 cd Windows\System32 ren utilman.exe utilman.exe.bak copy cmd.exe utilman.exe